Olu-segun/cowjacket-jira-python-automation/README.md

 ## 🧑‍💻 Author
 **Olusegun Olukayode**
-Python Developer | Data Analyst | Automation Enthusiast
+Data and Analytics Engineer | Business Intelligence Analyst | Automation Enthusiast

 ---
 _“Automate the routine.
 Focus on the impactful.”_